theodo/S4/README.md

 - **A S3 bucket:** a S3 bucket to _store the files_ of end users.
 - **A Files metadata table:** a Dynamodb table to store _uploaded files metadat_.
 These metadata is used to to retrieve the files after their upload
-- **A getSignedUploadUrl http endpoint:** an endpoint on the route `/api/get-signed-upload-url?fileType=FILTE_TYPE&name=NAME` that verifies that the user is allowed to upload files,using the name query string parameter, and returns a presigned POST url to upload a file directly to the S3 bucket.
+- **A getSignedUploadUrl http endpoint:** an endpoint on the route `/api/get-signed-upload-url?fileType=FILTE_TYPE` that verifies that the user is allowed to upload files, using the token in the Authorization header, and returns a presigned POST url to upload a file directly to the S3 bucket.

 - **A dispatchFileUploadedEvent handler and an event bridge:** a handler that dispatches a `FILE_UPLOADED` event in an event bridge.
 This event may be used to trigger any lambda.
 The payload of the event contains: